orticio/test/index.md

 ## research
 People form beliefs in a world where evidence is often indirect, ambiguous, or inaccessible.
-I’m interested in how we learn to leverage our social and informational environments to form accurate beliefs in the face of impoverished data.
-I study the cognitive building blocks that we use to learn from socially mediated information, and how they’re adaptive (or maladaptive) in modern contexts like social media and AI.
+I’m interested in how we learn to leverage our social and informational environments to learn efficiently and form accurate beliefs.
+I study the cognitive building blocks that we use to learn from socially mediated information, and how they’re adaptive (or maladaptive) in modern, digital contexts.

 ## output